Ghazalehdelfi/GhizOs/src/data/writing/SecretaryAgent.md

 This agent is the most complex and intelligent component.
 It:

-- Checks the phone book to see if the invitee has an agent.
+- Checks the private phone book to see if the invitee has an agent.
+This phone book works like contact info: not public, but shared among people who know each other.
-- If yes, uses A2A messaging to propose times.
+- If the invitee has an agent, it initiates an A2A negotiation.
 - If not, generates an email and handles replies.

+To handle asynchronous human replies, the Sync Agent logs email session data to a database.
+It also runs a parallel thread that monitors the user’s inbox and forwards any new replies in active threads back to the appropriate agent session.

 ```python
 if invitee.has_agent():